sbrow/skirmish/cmd/skir/README.md

 The commands are:

-	export      compile cards from the database to a specific format card        show information about a specific card sql         query the database
+	card        show information about a specific card export      compile cards from the database to a specific format ps          fill out Photoshop templates
+	sql         query the database
 	version     print skir version

 Use "skir help [command]" for more information about a command.

+### Show information about a specific card
+Usage:

+	skir card [-fmt=[format]] [card name]

+Card prints data for the given card to standard output.

+The -fmt flag can be used to alter the output format.
+The valid formats are: "string", "ue", and "xml".

 ### Compile cards from the database to a specific format
 Usage: